Heapy/kotbot/core-gen/src/main/resources/latest.md

 | sticker_file_id | String | A valid file identifier of the sticker |
 | reply_markup | InlineKeyboardMarkup | Optional.
 Inline keyboard attached to the message |
 | input_message_content | InputMessageContent | Optional.
 Content of the message to be sent instead of the sticker |

-Note: This will only work in Telegram versions released after 9 April, 2016 for static stickers and after 06 July, 2019 for animated stickers.
-Older clients will ignore them.

 #### InlineQueryResultCachedDocument